-Strength of schedule is calculated from the opponents projected fantasy points allowed for the RB position.
-The best rating is +16 which gives the player the advantage against the defense and indicates an easy opponent, the worst rating is -16 which gives the defense the advantage and indicates a tough opponent.
+Strength of Schedule is calculated from the opponents projected fantasy points allowed for the RB position.
+The easiest rating is 1 which gives the player the advantage against the defense and indicates an easy opponent, the most difficult rating is 10 which gives the defense the advantage and indicates a tough opponent.

 Positives LaDainian Tomlinson has been a perennial #1 draft choice in fantasy but after a toe issue side lined him last season he has fallen down the draft board.
 He is healthy, fresh, on a great offense and is ready for a rebound.
 Negatives He is not getting any younger at 30 and the coming out party of Darren Sproles could cut into his time.
 Draft Strategy Just going best available player and while many may think 1.04 is a little early for Tomlinson, he won't be available next time I pick.
 (Contributed by: Tony_Holm)